-We cook what we eat.
-So, why not try whipping up the products that get absorbed by your skin?
+We cook our own food, so why not try whipping up products that get absorbed by our skin and hair, too?
 Here are recipes for shampoos, conditioner, moisturizer, a bath soak, and toothpaste.
-Using pantry ingredients, they’re safe, fun, and easy on the wallet!
+Made using pantry ingredients, they’re safe, fun, and easy on the wallet!

 So many hair and body care products are not only overpriced but also loaded with chemicals.
 You’ll feel better knowing what’s in the stuff that goes on your skin—and we guarantee your skin will look and feel better, too.